maxlath/wikibase-cli/docs/read_operations.md

 * `-e, --sparql-endpoint <url>`: customize the SPARQL endpoint (see [`wd sparql`](#wd-sparql) for examples of how to use this option)

 ### wd convert
-Convert external ids to Wikidata ids and vice versa
+Convert batches of external ids to Wikidata ids and vice versa

 ```sh
 wd convert <property> <ids...>